 Six weeks after the laptops were deployed, our client found that only four laptops had failed.
 The failures were due to bad hard drives installed by the manufacturer, not as a result of rough handling by the pushers.

-Pushers said that paperwork was cut by more than 70%.
+Pushers said paperwork was cut by more than 70%.
 Peer pressure drove other crew pushers to figure out how to use the laptops.
 As a result, billing disputes and contract leakage dropped dramatically for these crews and their offices as a whole.
 These positive changes occurred because the crews had access to the one tool that they supposedly could not handle.

 Ease of Use